Date: 25 Nov 2022

 “This year’s tournament will be our biggest and best yet, supported by an exceptional STEM learning and engagement and outreach programme led by W5, that will have far-reaching impacts for young people in schools and communities across Belfast, in keeping with the Trust’s aim to provide access to leisure and learning opportunities that improve life chances for the people of Northern Ireland.
 I would also like to thank our partners, Harness, Belfast City Council, Department for Communities, Cara Travel, Microsoft, Northern Irish Connections and Tourism Ireland, without whom, this tournament would not be possible.”

 Tech company, Harness, is the headline sponsor for the 2022 tournament and W5’s Science and Discovery Month.
-Speaking at the opening game, Andrew Magill, Talent Acquisition Lead, Europe, Harness said: “We are proud to sponsor the Friendship Four and the associated programme of events that have been taking place in W5 in the run up to the tournament, as part of Science & Discovery Month.
+Speaking at the opening game, Andrew Magill, Talent Acquisition Lead, Europe, Harness said: “We are proud to sponsor the Friendship Four and the associated programme of events that have been taking place in W5 in the run-up to the tournament, as part of Science and Discovery Month.
 The highly anticipated return of these events has brought thousands of young people together to learn new skills and discover the combined power of sport and STEM in fun and engaging events and we are proud to have played our part.”

 With an exceptionally high standard of hockey, local fans will see stars of the future compete in Belfast this weekend.
 Some of the young players who have competed in previous Friendship Four tournaments have gone on to progress into the NHL, whilst the tournament has also proven to be a strong scouting opportunity for the Belfast Giants.
 Current Giants Scott Conway, Jeff Baum and Matt Foley were first seen on Belfast ice, when they played for their college teams at the tournament.